dbharbin/trs-dev/README.md

 # Install and Build TRS in the Docker Container

-Copy the TRS install script into the working directory created by the Dockerfile and run it
+Copy the TRS install script into the working directory created by the Dockerfile and run it.
+This assumes that the "test-container" is up and running

 ```
 ~/dev/trs-dev$ docker cp trs-install test-container:/home/dev/trs-workspace
 ~/dev/trs-dev$ docker exec -it --user dev -w /home/dev/trs-workspace test-container /bin/bash